 Spices are a great way to add flavour, colour, and fragrance to dishes without adding extra fat, sugar, or salt.
 They also provide powerful antioxidants, and have a range of other health benefits too.

-Enhance Taste : We always think of salt as our go-to ingredient when a meal tastes too bland, but there are other spices, like cumin, that bring out the natural Flavors of food.
-You can try blending 2-3 spices of your own and create new taste
+Enhance Taste: We always think of salt as our go-to ingredient when a meal tastes too bland, but there are other spices, like cumin, that bring out the natural flavors of food.
+You can try blending 2-3 spices of your own and create a new taste

-ORGANIC INDIAN, KERALA SPICES AND HERBS - BUY ONLINE, SPICECLIQ
+ORGANIC INDIAN, KERALA SPICES AND HERBS - BUY ONLINE, FROM SPICECLIQ

 For India, cooking is all about spices and herbs, and it has a long and privileged history.
 Even a small dish is rich in spices and herbs.
 That’s why spices are a regular feature of Indian cuisines.
 It’s the way of Indian traditional cooking.
 The variety and richness of spices are meant not only for taste but also its nutritional values which provide major health benefits.
 A notable place in India to experience the real fragrance of spices and ayurvedic herbs is Kerala( a south Indian state).
 Spices attracted foreign explorers to Kerala coasts and became the center of foreign trade.
 Kerala has the exact and effective climate condition, geographical structure, and required amount of rainfall, to help the production of spices.
 Kerala spices are known as organic spices as it has chosen the way of organic cultivation and it represents the aroma of God’s own country.
 Let’s look in detail at the spices and their benefits.